SeaJerry/breweryapplication/README.md

 BREWERY SCOPE | This application focuses on providing users with information about breweries in close proximity or a new location.
 Users will input there city or zip code and will be provided a list of breweries with there location and the breweries website.

 ## Motivation

-A short description of the motivation behind the creation and maintenance of the project.
-This should explain **why** the project exists.
+The motivation behind the creation of this project is to add accessibility to information about breweries that users are unaware of.

 ## Build status
 Build status of continus integration i.e. travis, appveyor etc. Ex. -